Objective

 A qualified film whose majority of principal photography shooting days in the production of the qualified film are shot in Westchester, Rockland, Nassau, or Suffolk County or any of the five New York City boroughs shall have a minimum budget of $1 million.
 A qualified film whose majority of principal photography shooting days in the production of the qualified film are shot in any other county of the state than those listed in the preceding sentence shall have a minimum budget of $250,000.

-• At least 10% of the total principal photography shooting days must be at a qualified production facility (QPF) in New York State
+If the film is being produced by a company which is majority owned by a publicly traded entity and/or has a budget of more than $15 Million, at least 10% of the total principal photography shooting days must be at a qualified production facility (QPF) in New York State.

 Pilots are exempted from the 10 percent principal photography day requirement.
 Pilots must shoot a minimum of one day of principal photography day at a QPF, and at least 75 percent of the total of all expenses related to work (excluding post-production) done at all facilities utilized by the Pilot must be related to work done at the QPF.

-If a production has met the 75 percent test for qualified production facility expenditures, it may also qualify for credit based upon qualified expenditures outside the qualified facility that are related to pre-production, location production and post-production if:
+If a production has met the 75 percent requirement for qualified production facility expenditures it may also qualify for credit based upon qualified expenditures outside the qualified facility that are related to pre-production, location production and post-production if:

 Further definition of certain terms such as film production facility, qualified production facility and armories are provided in the Program Guidelines.